eliza-irene/onbeat/README.md

 <br />
 ##Links
 ---
 * Try on.BEAT for yourself and revolutionize your workout music experience!
-You can find it on [Heroku](https://onbeat.herokuapp.com/)
+You can find it here on [Heroku](https://onbeat.herokuapp.com/)
 * on.BEAT [Trello](https://trello.com/b/rynlNxeb/wdi-project-1) Board
 * on.BEAT [GitHub](https://github.com/eliza-irene/onbeat) page